Raythomas4721/msac-lab6/exercise06.md

         git status

-10. Which of the steps could be omitted?
+10. Which of the steps could be omitted? git status

-11. Why might it be a bad idea to omit them?
+11. Why might it be a bad idea to omit them? maybe we did something wrong in a step but keep working

 12. Repeat the above steps to add a new file with the name `vegetables.txt`